hiphops-io/hiphops-io.github.io/docs/integrations.md

 source: `github`

-Their event structures are nearly identical to the events directly emitted by Github, described in their docs (https://docs.github.com/webhooks-and-events/webhooks/webhook-events-and-payloads).
+Their event structures are nearly identical to the events directly emitted by Github, described in their docs: https://docs.github.com/webhooks-and-events/webhooks/webhook-events-and-payloads.

-The only difference is that they also contain, at the event root, the following properties:
+The only difference is that they also contain the following properties at the event root:

 ```yaml
 project_id: <the current project>